Skittss/sumire/README.md

 - [X] PBR material workfllow
 - [ ] IBL support
     - Do not want the design to be purely IBL based, but having IBL for features such as environment probes would be a plus.
-- [ ] Async compute utilisation as well as more robust queue family management.
+- [X] Async compute utilisation as well as more robust queue family management.
-    - Pipeline bind caching may have to be updated to accommodate more complex queue family ecosystem
+    - [ ] Pipeline bind caching may have to be updated to accommodate more complex queue family ecosystem
+    - [ ] Compute -> Fragment interleaving needs profiling to ensure it's working correctly.
-- [ ] Compute-based post-processing dispatch.
+- [X] Compute-based post-processing dispatch.
 - [ ] High quality deferred shadows (modification on cascaded shadow maps) via compute.
 - [ ] Shader Hot-reloading
 - [ ] Proper logging system via lib such as spdlog